 I also have those fancy zip-off pants.
 The outdoor kind that can convert into shorts with the quick flip of a couple zippers.
 I have had pairs from different brands and different colors.
 Out of the half-a-dozen or so I have owned, only one pair actually functions worth a dam.
 The shorts option is nice, and some of them have a cord at the bottom so you can pull them up part way, while others have an opening at the bottom so one can take them on and off with shoes or boots.
 However, and here we go again, the pockets suck.
 They are thin, small and do not hold anything.
 Some of the pants are water repellant or quick dry, which can be nice.
 Some of them fit better than others, at least on my body.
 I am taking one pair with me.

 Then I discovered tactical and military style pants.
 Hallelujah!!
-Not only are there pockets galore, they are huge, well placed and even have pockets in the pockets!
-These pants are durable, generally water and stain resistant, with cool little tricks to them.
+Not only are there pockets galore, the pockets are huge, well placed and with pockets in the pockets!
+These pants are durable, generally water and stain resistant, and have cool little tricks to them.
 I have one pair of a men’s, one pair of women’s emergency response style, one army surplus, one women’s pair designed to conceal carry a gun, and one para-military tactical.
 The mens pair come up way too high in the waist, which is my own fault.
 I know better than to buy men’s anything!
 But, they will do in a pinch.

 The generic military surplus pants are durable, water and dirt resistant.
 They have all the perfunctory pockets, with additions down near the ankle.
 I have not quite figured out what is the best use of those pockets, but I appreciate their presence.
 There seems to be no gender associated with the pants, but for the price of $5, I really do not care.
 I do hate the button fly.
 As a woman, I have to unbutton them all and not just the middle few.
 When I really have to go, I get hung up on the time it takes to get them down.